Test-Time Distillation for Continual Model Adaptation: Experiments

-\subsectionwithouttoc{Ablation Study} We conduct an ablation study to analyze the contribution of the two loss terms and the gradient-aware reset mechanism.
-Table \ref{tab:component} presents the results on two corruption datasets with different AdaptNet architectures.
-Notably, even without any gradient backward, simply interpolating the logits of VLM and AdaptNet yields decent performance.
-On basis of this, the inclusion of each component improves performance: $\mathcal{L}_{\text{Ent}}$ boosts prediction confidence, $\mathcal{L}_{\text{Align}}$ guide AdaptNet's learning towards more robust representations through self-supervised targets, and the reset mechanism prevents catastrophic forgetting in continual adaptation.
-What's more, SAIL remains effective across various AdaptNet architectures with different sizes, and the performance generally scales with AdaptNet's size.
+We conduct an ablation study to assess the contributions of the three loss terms and the distribution-aware reset mechanism.
+Table \ref{tab:component} reports the results on two corruption benchmarks.
+Notably, even without any gradient backpropagation, the blended teacher already outperforms both the target model and CLIP.
+Building on this, incorporating each component yields additional gains: $\mathcal{L}_{\text{Ent}}$ enhances prediction confidence, $\mathcal{L}_{\text{Distill}}$ distills the rich knowledge from blended teacher, $\mathcal{L}_{\text{Rect}}$ further rectifies the target model, and our reset mechanism alleviates catastrophic forgetting during CTTA.

-\subsectionwithouttoc{Discussions} \paragraph{Interpolation Weight.} We explore different interpolation weights $\lambda$ in Equation \ref{eq:fusion} to fuse the predictions of VLM and AdaptNet.
-Beyond simple averaging, dynamic weighting based on batch-wise entropy and sample-wise entropy are adopted, along with our proposed confidence-based approach.
-Figure \ref{fig:exp}(a) illustrates the results on ImageNet-C, while Appendix \ref{app:more_weight} presents a more comprehensive comparison across various datasets and AdaptNet sizes.
-The results show that direct averaging surprisingly serves as a reasonable and straightforward baseline.
-However, overall, our dynamic, confidence-based weighting proves to be more robust than fixed averaging.
-Entropy-based weights, whether batch-wise or sample-wise, exhibit significant instability and can lead to severe performance degradation in certain scenarios (as presented in Appendix \ref{app:more_weight}).
-Compared with entropy, our approach allows SAIL to more judiciously balance VLM's general knowledge with AdaptNet's specialized insights on a case-by-case basis, contributing to overall robustness.